nautobot/nautobot/nautobot/docs/development/getting-started.md

 - `invoke build` - Builds Nautobot docker images
 - `invoke createsuperuser` - Creates a superuser account for the Nautobot application
-- `invoke debug` - Starts Docker containers for Nautobot, PostgreSQL, Redis, Celery, and the Jobs worker in debug mode and attaches their output to the terminal in the foreground.
+- `invoke debug` - Starts Docker containers for Nautobot, PostgreSQL, Redis, Celery, and the RQ worker in debug mode and attaches their output to the terminal in the foreground.
 You may enter Control-C to stop the containers.

 Additional useful commands for the development environment: